 P308+P313 IF exposed or concerned: Get medical advice/attention.
+P321 Specific treatment (see advice on this label).
 P362 Take off contaminated clothing and wash before reuse.
+P370+P378 In case of fire: Use alcohol resistant foam or normal protein foam for extinction.
 P302+P352 IF ON SKIN: Wash with plenty of soap and water.
 P305+P351+P338 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 P312 Call a POISON CENTER or doctor/physician if you feel unwell.
 P333+P313 If skin irritation or rash occurs: Get medical advice/attention.
 P337+P313 If eye irritation persists: Get medical advice/attention.
 P391 Collect spillage.
+P303+P361+P353 IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
+Rinse skin with water/shower.
 P304+P340 IF INHALED: Remove victim to fresh air and keep at rest in a position comfortable for breathing.